codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 # Code Dx Kubernetes Backup & Restore Procedure

-Here are the steps to configure a Code Dx backup and test a restore so that you can return Code Dx to a previous state when necessary.

-## Approach
+You can configure your Code Dx backup using the Guided Setup.
+If you already ran the Guided Setup without specifying a backup configuration, you can configure your backup by appending the following [script parameters](https://github.com/codedx/codedx-kubernetes/tree/master/setup/core) to your setup.ps1 command: backupType, namespaceVelero, backupScheduleCronExpression, backupDatabaseTimeoutMinutes, and backupTimeToLiveHours.

 Code Dx depends on [Velero](https://velero.io) for cluster state and volume data backups.
-When not using an external Code Dx database, you must deploy Code Dx with at least one MariaDB subordinate database that will get backed up when Velero creates a backup.
+When not using an external Code Dx database, you must deploy Code Dx with at least one MariaDB subordinate database so that a database backup occurs before Velero runs a backup.

 > Note: The Code Dx Kubernetes Backup & Restore Procedure has been tested with Velero versions 1.3, 1.4, and 1.5.

 If you are using an external Code Dx database, your database will not be included in the Velero-based backup.
 You must create a database backup schedule on your own.
-To minimize data loss, schedule your database backups for a time that matches your Code Dx backup to help align your Kubernetes volume and external database data after a restore.
+To minimize data loss, schedule your database backups to coincide with your Code Dx backups to help align your Kubernetes volume and database data after a restore.

-Code Dx gets restored with either a two-step or a three-step process depending on whether you're using Velero's Restic integration.
-You first use Velero to restore cluster state and volume data for the Code Dx AppData directory, MariaDB database backups (when not using an external database), and MinIO (when using Code Dx Tool Orchestration).
-When not using Velero's Restic integration, you restart the MariaDB master and slave database instances to provision new MariaDB PVC and PV resources.
-Finally, you run the Code Dx admin/restore-db.ps1 script to restore the MariaDB master and slave databases (when not using an external database).

 > Note: The overall backup process is not an atomic operation, so it's possible to capture inconsistent state in a backup.
 For example, the Code Dx AppData volume backup could include a file that was unknown at the time the database backup occurred.
 The likelihood of capturing inconsistent state is a function of multiple factors to include system activity and the duration of backup operations.